Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 3. Learn Your Kayak’s Abilities – Trust It

-Kayaks of today are designed with your safety in mind!
+Today’s kayaks are designed with your safety in mind.
 Sit-on-top kayaks are designed to float even when filled with water and partially submerged!

-Many kayaks have waterproof storage compartments that will also keep your kayak afloat.
+Many kayaks have waterproof storage compartments that keep them afloat.
 If you happen to fall into the water, hang on to your kayak!

 Related Article: How Stable Is a Fishing Kayak?